-On the front page of the website, there’s more play with how evocative language can be, with a short video telling the story of Gabrielle ‘Coco’ Chanel through “her favourite verbs”.
+On the front page of the website, there’s more play with how evocative language can be, with a short video telling the story of Gabrielle ‘Coco’ Chanel through “her favorite verbs”.

 They are: “Choose, Desire, Be, Conquer, Master, Love, Seize, Dare, Create.”

 In launching a new product for an established brand, Chanel have also chosen to reinvigorate an old perfume trope: the ‘solar fragrance’.
-Proof that Chanel understands both its market and its brand.
+This linguistic analysis is proof that Chanel understands both its fragrance market and its brand.